Alderley Park: History

 The manor of Over Alderley came into the Stanley family when heiress Elizabeth Weever married John Stanley, a brother of the Earl of Derby.
 In the 1580s John Stanley's descendant, Thomas Stanley, built a mansion house on a moated site near the mill at Nether Alderley.
 Thomas died in 1591.

 The adjacent manor of Nether Alderley had been confiscated by the crown in 1508 from the estate of Sir William Stanley after his conviction and execution for supporting Perkin Warbeck.
 It was sold in 1556 to Sir Edward Fitton of Gawsworth who sold it on for £2000 to Thomas Stanley, jnr in 1602.
 Thomas was knighted by King James in 1603.
 The Stanley family subsequently occupied the hall for around two hundred years until it was severely damaged by fire in 1779; part of the old hall survives, dating from the 17th century.

 The correspondent Hon.
 Maria Josepha and the explorer John Stanley, 1st Baron Stanley of Alderley, married in 1796.
 They lived here for fifty years and there were 11 children of the marriage, with sons who were twins and seven daughters surviving to become adults.
 The 7th Baronet and Baroness had commissioned a new hall to be constructed in 1818, in the south of the estate on a site then occupied by Park House.
 The new house grew to a size of sixty bedrooms and six entertaining rooms, of which only one room, with its oak panelling and coats of arms intact, remains.
-Behind the house a walled garden and a water garden were created and the mill pond enlarged.
+Behind the house a walled garden and a water garden were created and the mill pond was enlarged.

 The new hall was occupied by further generations of the Stanley family until 1931, when it too was damaged by fire during the occupation of The 6th Baron Stanley of Alderley, and had to be partially demolished and left unoccupied.
 The sixth Lord's finances had suffered from the effects of two expensive divorces, gambling losses and death duties, and in 1938 he decided to sell the estate piecemeal, involving the disposal of 77 farms and 166 houses.
 No offers were received for the hall itself and it stood empty for nearly twenty years.

-The 4th Baron Stanley of Alderley hosted the Prime Minister H. H. Asquith and his cabinet minister, Winston Churchill, at Alderley Park in the early 1900s.
+The 4th Baron Stanley of Alderley hosted Prime Minister H. H. Asquith and his cabinet minister, Winston Churchill, at Alderley Park in the early 1900s.
 Churchill planted a sweet chestnut tree near the Tenant's Hall, known since as the Churchill Tree.